On qualitative properties of solutions for elliptic problems with the $p$-Laplacian through domain perturbations

 To the best of our knowledge, the idea to use shape optimization techniques for studying properties of nodal solutions was firstly performed in \cite{anoopdrabeksasi}, where it was proved that any second eigenfunction of the $p$-Laplacian on a ball cannot be radial.
 See also \cite{anoopbobsasi} about a development of this result.

 It is worth mentioning that our approach has an intrinsic similarity with the methods of \cite{aftalion} and \cite{bartsch}.
-Consider a radial nodal solution of \eqref{D} with $k$ nodal domains.
+Consider a radial nodal solution $u$ of \eqref{D} with $k$ nodal domains $D_1, \dots, D_k$.
 Its nodal set is the union of $k-1$ concentric spheres $S_1, \dots, S_{k-1}$ inside $\Omega$.
-For any fixed $i \in \{1,\dots,k-1\}$ and $j \in \{1,\dots,N\}$, small shifts of $S_i$ along coordinate axis $e_j$ generate a family of functions along which energy functional $E$ strictly decreases.
-Thus, in total, we have $(k-1)N$ such families generated by shifts.
-Moreover, scaling each of $k$ nodal components, we produce $k$ additional families of functions with strictly decreasing energy.
-Therefore, we have $(k-1)N+k$ such families (compare with \cite[Theorem~2.2]{BartschWethWillem}).
+According to Proposition \ref{prop:annulus}, for any fixed $i \in \{1,\dots,k-1\}$ and $j \in \{1,\dots,N\}$, small shifts of $S_i$ along the coordinate axis $e_j$ generate a family of functions along which the energy functional $E$ strictly decreases.
+Thus, we have $(k-1)N$ such families generated by shifts.
+Moreover, considering the scaling $\alpha u|_{D_i}$, $\alpha>0$, for each of $k$ nodal components $D_1, \dots, D_k$, we produce $k$ additional families of functions with strictly decreasing energy, see Lemma \ref{lem:superlin}.
+Therefore, in total, we have $(k-1)N+k$ such families (compare with \cite[Theorem~2.2]{BartschWethWillem}).
 Without rigorous justification, we mention that this number can be seen as a weak variant of the Morse index of a radial nodal solution of \eqref{D} with $k$ nodal domains.

 The rest of the article is organized as follows.
 In Section~\ref{sec:derivative}, we study the dependence of $\mu_\pm(\Omega_t)$ on $t$ and prove Theorems~\ref{thm:1} and \ref{thm:1.5}.
 Section~\ref{sec:optimization} is devoted to the study of the shape optimization problem for annular domains and contains the proof of Theorem~\ref{thm:2}.
 In Section~\ref{sec:nonradial}, we prove the nonradiality of least energy nodal solutions to \eqref{D} stated in Theorem~\ref{thm:3}.
 Appendix~\ref{section:appendix} contains auxiliary results.